Residential Code of Student Conduct - CSU Northridge

 - Closed containers of alcohol are allowed in public areas only if they are being transported to the residential unit of a legal-aged resident.

 - Any resident regardless of age found to be intoxicated and/or unable to exercise care for one’s own safety and/or the safety of others due to intoxication is in violation of Student Housing Policy.
-Residents who violate any other university policy while under the influence of alcohol are also in violation of this policy.

 - Possession of empty containers of alcohol will be interpreted as consumption of alcohol.
 Certain alcohol-related paraphernalia and alcohol-related decorations that contain or once served as containers for alcohol is a violation.